Blosc/c-blosc2/ROADMAP.rst

 * **Support for I/O plugins:** so that users can extend the I/O capabilities beyond the current filesystem support.
 Things like use databases or S3 interfaces should be possible by implementing these interfaces.
 Thanks to ironArray for sponsoring us in doing this.

 * **Python wrapper:**  we have a preliminary wrapper in the works.
-You can have a look at our ongoing efforts in the [python-blosc2 repo](https://github.com/Blosc/python-blosc2).
+You can have a look at our ongoing efforts in the `python-blosc2 repo <https://github.com/Blosc/python-blosc2>`_.
 Thanks to the Python Software Foundation for providing a grant for doing this.

-* **Security:** we are actively using using the [OSS-Fuzz](https://github.com/google/oss-fuzz) and [ClusterFuzz](https://oss-fuzz.com) for uncovering programming errors in C-Blosc2.
+* **Security:** we are actively using using the `OSS-Fuzz <https://github.com/google/oss-fuzz>`_ and `ClusterFuzz <https://oss-fuzz.com>`_ for uncovering programming errors in C-Blosc2.
 Thanks to Google for sponsoring us in doing this.

 Actions to be done